SlavaUtesinov/AzureTableStorageAPI/README.md

 ####GetBigDataEntities

     var  items = service.GetBigDataEntities<Event>();
 Difference between this method and previous one, is that this method gets data from Azure server by portions with the help of `TableContinuationToken`, whereas `GetEntities` method get all items on one time.
-So, if you expect that, number of items will be very big, recommendation is to use `GetBigDataEntities` method.
+So, if you expect that, number of items will be great, the recommendation is to use `GetBigDataEntities` method.

 ####GetDataWithConditions
 If you want to get not only the one entity by specifying `PartitionKey` and `RowKey`, or all entities from table, you can specify condition in **Entity Framework** *.Where* style:

     var date = DateTime.Now.AddDays(-10);
-    var items = service.GetEntities<Event>(x => (x.PartitionKey == "Political" && !(x.Ñost <= 50000.55) && 200000 < x.NumberOfParticipants) || (x.Positive == true && x.DateTime >= date));
+    var items = service.GetEntities<Event>(x => (x.PartitionKey == "Political" && !(x.Cost <= 50000.55) && 200000 < x.NumberOfParticipants) || (x.Positive == true && x.DateTime >= date));

 > **Attention:**
 >
->  Unfortunately, you can not create any condition, all what is permissible is simple conditions.
+>  Unfortunately, one can not create any condition, only the combinations of simple conditions are permissible.
 You can't write somethig like this:
 >
 >  - x.PartitionKey.Contains("Pol")
 >  - x.DateTime >= DateTime.Now.AddDays(-10)